MKnight-bioss/mechanistic_livestock_trade/README.md

 Code requires a single input file, "trade_quantities_final.csv".
 This file contains stock generation rates, average trade quantities, and values for the a, b, and partnership cessation rate required to simulate the system.
 All code is presented within the `main` function.
 Users can freely edit code as desired.

+The C++ file `trade_model_demand_shocks.cpp` performs the simulations analysing the system response to shocks in farm-level demand.
+This will produce two output files, one outputting time series data of trade quantities for each shock, the other outputting system-average values of trade quantities for each shock.

 The C++ file `trade_model_changes_to_epsilon_b.cpp` performs the simulations analysing the system with changes to trading propensities via different values of epsilon_b as described in the main text.
 Running this model will produce two output files, one outputting time series data for each value of epsilon_b, the other outputting equilibrium system-average values of trade quantities.